webdeveducation/wp-block-tools/README.md

 ```

 > **Note**
 > The `getClasses` and `getStyles` helpers will return the associated WordPress classes and styles for this particular block type.
-For example if we set a rounded border for the image block in WordPress, then this will be returned by `getStyles` so we can apply this to our Gatsby Image.
+For example if we set a rounded border for the image block in WordPress, then this will be returned by `getStyles` so we can apply this to our Next Image.
 This makes our blocks render identical to the WordPress blocks.

 #### Use Next Image for image components